-The A2 expansion, Space-Time Smackdown, has brought exciting new additions to Pokemon TCG Pocket, introducing powerful Sinnoh Legendaries like Palkia ex.
-Meanwhile, Fire-type enthusiasts have a reason to celebrate as well, thanks to the arrival of Infernape ex, the only fully evolved Sinnoh starter with an ex variant.
+The A2 expansion, Space-Time Smackdown, brought exciting additions to Pokemon TCG Pocket, introducing powerful Sinnoh Legendaries like Palkia ex.
+Fire-type enthusiasts in particular celebrated, thanks to the arrival of Infernape ex, the only fully evolved Sinnoh starter with an ex variant.

 With its rapid attacking capabilities and strong offensive potential, Infernape ex is already carving its own space in the meta.